Having more free time on my hands, I’ve been thinking of starting a woodworking business in my garage.

 Starting in your garage is “BY FAR” the best way to get started because it’s the cheapest.
 All you really need is a tiny little area to work.

-The number 1 reason people go out of business is they spend too much money.
+The number 1 reason people go out of business is that they spend too much money.

 Next, it’s good to have a game plan to get started.
 There are thousands of things you can create out of wood.
 My good friend near where I live creates wood art and loves bears (he did the art below).